Paix726/Paix726/README.md

 - 👋 Hi, I’m @Paix726
-- 👀 I’m interested in ...frontend develpoment
+- 👀 I’m interested in ...cloud technology
-- 🌱 I’m currently learning ...cloud technology and services
+- 🌱 I’m currently learning ...devops tools and service..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...@poojashivakumar3098@gmail.com

 <!---
 Paix726/Paix726 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.